Alignzwry/SpotS/README.md

 # Spotify API Wrapper

-A lightweight, efficient Spotify API wrapper written in C++17 (or higher), designed to facilitate integration with Spotify's API.
-This library enables you to interact with Spotify's extensive catalog, manage playlists, control playback, and access user data effortlessly.
+A lightweight, efficient Spotify API wrapper written in C++17, designed to facilitate integration with Spotify's API.
+This library enables you to manage playlists, control playback, and access user data effortlessly and way more.

 ## Features